 The Guarantee Plan for New Residential Buildings differs from the private guarantee plans offered on the market by the nature of the guarantees offered and the mechanisms for asserting its rights.
 In this regard, the terms and conditions are set out in the the Regulation respecting the guarantee plan for new residential buildings, which is the responsibility of the Régie du Bâtiment du Québec (RBQ).
 Finally, unlike private guarantee plans, any purchaser of a building covered by this plan automatically benefits from it.
 As this is a system aimed at the minimum protection of consumers'rights, consumers cannot waive this mandatory guarantee, even if they sign a document to that effect.

-The scope of the compulsory guarantee plan
+Types of buildings covered by the mandatory guarantee plan

-A purchaser in a building covered by the compulsory plan automatically benefits from it.
+A purchaser in a building covered by the mandatory plan automatically benefits from it.
 The plan offers to the consumer the protection of its deposits up to the limit of the plan and protection against construction defects.

 The extent of these guarantees is set out in the Regulation respecting the guarantee plan for new residential buildings.
-A guide gives details on the scope of the guarantees put in place by the QCB.
+A guide gives details on the scope of the guarantees put in place by the RBQ.

 Essentially, the coverage under these guarantees differs depending on the timing of the claim in relation with the acceptance of the private or common portions: